DNamukhosi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	+ function that concatenates two strings.
 	+ function that concatenates two strings.
 	+ function that copies a string.
 	+ function that compares two strings.
 	+ function that changes all lowercase letters of a string to uppercase.
+	+ function that changes all lowercase letters of a string to uppercase.